-The formal Planning Application was submitted at the end of March 2014, moving the Project into the final stages.
-Planning applications in Northern Ireland always present a significant risk, particularly in relation to large scale infrastructure, and the key controls involved in managing the risk have been a successful and uniquely transparent PAD application by the bidder, and the ongoing management of the Planning Application process as it proceeds through the various formal stages.
+Planning Application - The formal Planning Application was submitted at the end of March 2014, moving the Project into the final stages.
+Planning applications in Northern Ireland always present a significant risk, particularly in relation to large scale infrastructure, and the key controls involved in managing the risk have been a successful and uniquely transparent Pre Application Discussion (PAD) process by the bidder, and the ongoing management of the Planning Application process as it proceeds through the various formal stages.